Legal Support for IT in Belarus

 Documentation for Belarusian Collaboration

-Preparation of legally sound documents to enable effective cooperation with Belarus-based developers, service providers, and companies in the field of information technologies.
+Preparing legally sound documentation for cooperation with Belarus-based developers, service providers, and IT companies.

 Government & Contract Representation

-Acting on your behalf before public authorities and during contract negotiations to ensure protection of your business interests in the Belarusian IT environment.
+Representing clients before state authorities and in contract negotiations — protecting business interests in the Belarusian IT environment.

 Legal Support for IT Projects

-Comprehensive legal assistance for tech ventures, from company registration and selecting an entity type to drafting corporate policies and regulatory compliance.
+Full legal support for technology projects — from company registration and entity selection to corporate governance and regulatory compliance.

 Investment Support in IT

-Support with registering trademarks, patents, and copyrights for IT products and enforcing rights to prevent unauthorized use or infringement.
+Registering trademarks, patents, and copyrights for IT products — and enforcing rights against unauthorised use or infringement.

 M&A and Deal Structuring

-Drafting and reviewing agreements for company sales, asset purchases, or strategic partnerships in the IT sector to ensure secure and legally compliant transactions.
+Drafting and reviewing agreements for company sales, asset purchases, and strategic partnerships in the IT sector.

-Clarifying tax obligations, foreign currency controls, and legal norms for exporting IT services or expanding operations internationally from Belarus.
+Advising on tax obligations, currency regulation, and legal requirements for exporting IT services and expanding internationally from Belarus.

-Ongoing legal support for commercial operations, focusing on risk management, legal compliance, and scalability of tech companies.
+Ongoing legal support for IT company operations — risk management, regulatory compliance, and legal scalability.

 IT Dispute Resolution